Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

 Checks if the `EnergyContract` is paused using `paused`.
-Used to determine if contract interactions (e.g., purchases, energy additions) are disabled, informing users before attempting actions.
+Used to determine if contract interactions (e.g., purchases, uranium additions) are disabled, informing users before attempting actions.

 ### Parameters